brousalis/brousalis.com/_posts/2011-05-20-bare-bones-rakefile-for-developing.markdown

 layout: post
 title: Bare Bones Rakefile for Jekyll
 tags: Ruby, Jekyll
-excerpt: This is a web dev Rakefile that I use for most of my projects, including this one.
+excerpt: This is an example Rakefile I use for most of my projects, including this one.
+It is mainly targeted for use with Jekyll, but can be adapted to most systems.

 ---